What are Fundamental Duties?

 Swaran Singh Committee on Fundamental Duties

-- Parliament should stipulate penalties or punishment in case of citizens fain in obeying or refusing any duty.
+- Parliament should stipulate penalties or punishment in case of citizens fail to obey or refuse any duty.

 - The list of 11 Fundamental Duties of citizens should also include the duty to pay taxes.